gravitational/teleport/rfd/00XX-proxy-peering.md

 3 and 4 will have the same behavior as a node agent disconnecting unexpectedly with the current implementation.
 This results in an [ExitMissingError](https://pkg.go.dev/golang.org/x/crypto/ssh#ExitMissingError) being displayed client side.

+### TLS Routing
+Load balancers between the agent and proxy servers may want to diffentiate between old agents that need to connect to every proxy and the new agents described in this document.
+This is important for geo distributed deployments to ensure low latency routing.

+The cluster must be configure with `proxy_listener_mode: multiplex` to enable TLS ALPN routing.
+New agents will add an additional protocol `teleport-reversetunnelv2` to the ALPN header field resulting in the following list: `["teleport-reversetunnelv2", "teleport-reversetunnel"]`.

+Preserving `teleport-reversetunnel` in the list of protocols, ensures that new agents are able to connect to proxies running an older version of teleport.

 ## Alternative Considerations

 ### Node Tracker